Kshitij-1602/Kshitij-1602/README.md

 ## 🚀 About Me

-🎓 I am a Kshitij Mohanka, a Software Engineer at Oracle Cerner.
+🎓 I am Kshitij Mohanka, a Software Engineer at Oracle Cerner.
 I love developing websites and solving tricky problems.

 -  👨‍💻 Currently I am working as a Software engineer .